Mr. Matthew May, Principal

-Originally from Hickory, North Carolina, Mr. Cline attended North Carolina State University and Campbell University, earning a Bachelor’s of Science in Pharmaceutical Sciences.
-After moving towards a career in education, Mr. Cline earned his Master’s degree in Science Education from Florida State University, and continued to earn his Education Specialist degree in Curriculum and Instruction from Lincoln Memorial University and Leadership Certification from Kennesaw State University.
-He expects to complete his Doctoral degree in Educational Leadership this Fall.
+Originally from Hickory, North Carolina, Dr. Cline attended North Carolina State University and Campbell University, earning a Bachelor’s of Science in Pharmaceutical Sciences.
+After moving towards a career in education, Dr. Cline earned his Master’s degree in Science Education from Florida State University, and continued to earn his Education Specialist degree in Curriculum and Instruction from Lincoln Memorial University and Leadership Certification from Kennesaw State University.
+He completed his Doctoral degree in Educational Leadership this past Fall.

-Mr. Cline has served the Cherokee County School District for 16 years, working for nine years as a Science teacher and coaching football and track at Creekview High School before moving to Etowah High School for the 2016-17 school year as a Teacher on Special Assignment.
+Dr. Cline has served the Cherokee County School District for 17 years, working for nine years as a Science teacher and coaching football and track at Creekview High School before moving to Etowah High School for the 2016-17 school year as a Teacher on Special Assignment.
 While at Etowah, he served as an administrator and RTI Chair, and supervised the Science Department.

-Mr. Cline returned to the Creek in 2017 where he has been an Administrator and Athletic Director at Creekland Middle School.
-He is looking forward to being the 6th grade and Special Education administrator during the 2023-2024 school year.
+Dr. Cline returned to the Creek in 2017 where he has been an Administrator and Athletic Director at Creekland Middle School.
+He is looking forward to being the 6th grade and Special Education administrator during the 2024-2025 school year.

-Mrs. Celeice Hood was raised in Cherokee County and graduated from Cherokee High School.
+Dr. Celeice Hood was raised in Cherokee County and graduated from Cherokee High School.
 She got her undergraduate degree from The University of Georgia, where she met her husband (Eric).
 She went on to get her Masters degree in Middle Grades Math and English Education from Mercer University.
-After discovering that she had a desire to become a school leader, she got her Specialist degree in Educational Leadership from Kennesaw State University.
-She is currently pursuing her Doctorate in Educational Leadership from Liberty University.
+After discovering that she had a desire to become a school leader, she got her Specialist degree and Doctorate in Educational Leadership from Kennesaw State University.

 Her experience as an instructional coach led her to become the Instructional Lead Strategist at Woodstock High School.
 While at WHS, she had the opportunity to continue to sponsor the Relay for Life team and to co-sponsor a service club that she participated in as a student, Elves Club.
 She participated in the Superintendents Leadership Academy for aspiring administrators and was honored to be nominated by her peers as the 2020 recipient of the Dr. Frank R. Petruzielo Scholarship for demonstrating excellence in leadership.
 She has been thrilled to return to middle school as an administrator at Creekland.